AdityaVishwekar/ansible-labs/LabGuide100.md

 Updated: August 4, 2022

-Getting started with ansible and create ansible playbook for linux server
+Getting started with ansible and create a ansible playbook for linux server
 =========================

 ## **Introduction**